-Work to achieve water efficiency across our operations
+Our Commitment: Work to achieve water efficiency and sustainability across our operations

-By 2016 – Carry out 45 new water resources reviews in selected manufacturing facilities, and all greenfield sites.
+By 2016: Carry out 45 new Water Resource Reviews (WRRs) in selected manufacturing facilities and all greenfield sites.